northeastnerd/wload/README.md

 It declares an object with methods you can call to do an orderly web site load and call a function when all dependencies are loaded.

-Usage is pretty simple, there's an example below.
+Usage is pretty simple, there's an example below that shows argument formats and independent and dependent source file loads.
 Site resource scripts and stylesheets are registered with the loader and then load_all() is called which passes requests to the browser.

 Files with no dependecies are registered with the src_file() method which accepts either a single file or an array of files all of which the browser can load in parallel.
 Resources with dependencies are registered with the src_seq() method which takes a list of resource files to load sequentially from first to last.